 11. I Am a Hero

 The manga turned film I Am a Hero (2015) has many of the same, familiar beats of a zombie film, but with interesting characters and amazing action beats, it never feels familiar.
 It pulls you in from the start and builds to a triumphant and appropriately bloody third act.
 With equal parts of heart and comedy, it’s an underseen gem that deserves more recognition stateside.

 Re-Animator (1985) was one of the first zombie films to inject black humor into the story, and it works perfectly.
 The comedy is complemented by excessive blood and gore, easily making this the most successful H.P.
 Lovecraft adaptation of all time.
 It injected new life into the zombie genre when it needed it most, and it’s served as an inspiration to future zombie comedies.

-Army of Darkness (1992) is not your typical zombie flick as it involves our main character being sent to the age of King Arthur to defeat an army of the undead.
+Army of Darkness (1992) is not your typical zombie flick as it involves our protagonist being sent to the age of King Arthur to defeat an army of the undead.
 But that’s exactly why we love it so much.
 What it lacks in the blood it makes up for in pure entertainment value as there’s never a scene you’re not completely captivated by what’s happening.